-35 U.S.C.
-26 Effect of defective execution.
+§ 26 Effect of defective execution

 Any document to be filed in the Patent and Trademark Office and which is required by any law, rule, or other regulation to be executed in a specified manner may be provisionally accepted by the Commissioner despite a defective execution, provided a properly executed document is submitted within such time as may be prescribed.
 (Added Mar.
-26, 1964, Public Law 88-292, sec.
-1, 78 Stat.
-171; amended Jan.
-2, 1975, Public Law 93-596, sec.
-1, 88 Stat.
+26, 1964, Pub.
+L. 88, 292, 8 1, 78, Stat.
+2 171, and amended Jan.
+2, 1975, Pub.
+L. 93-596, \$1, 88 Stat.
 1949.)
+Dan server can renousing the order of the states leading to represent the states leading to the states leading to the states leading the

-CHAPTER 3 - PRACTICE BEFORE PATENT AND TRADEMARK OFFICE
+CHAPTER 3-PRACTICE BEFORE PATENT AND TRADEMARK OFFICE

-- 31 Regulations for agents and attorneys.
+- 31. Regulations for agents and attorneys.

-- 32 Suspension or exclusion from practice.
+- 32. Suspension or exclusion from practice.

-- 33 Unauthorized representation as practitioner.
+- 33. Unauthorized representation as practitioner.

-35 U.S.C.
-31 Regulations for agents and attorneys.
+§ 31 Regulations for agents and attorneys